mmohamed93/Random_Forest_From_Scratch_Using_Numpy_Only/README.md

 # Random_Forest_Implementation

-Implementing Decision Tree and Random Forest From Scatch using Numpy only
+Implementing Decision Tree and Random Forest on Python From Scatch using Numpy only

 this my version of Random Forest and Decision Tree that was implemented in fastai course.
 I have included more functionalities such as, bootstraping, maximum features and a fair implementation of features importance.